SrijanSriv211/Studybyte/README.md

 ## Requirments
 You need to install the following on your machine.
+- Python 3 (Must install all required modules)
-- Google Chrome (or any other Web Browser, but it must be Up-To-Date and Javascript must be enabled)
+- Google Chrome (or any other Web Browser, it must be Up-To-Date and Javascript must be enabled)
 - Visual Studio Code (or any other IDE)

-NOTE: These requirments are only needed if you want to develope Studybyte.

 ## License and Contributions
 All code is licensed under an MIT license.
 This allows you to re-use the code freely, remixed in both commercial and non-commercial projects.
 The only requirement is to include the same license when distributing.

 ***

 <h1>Thanks to everyone for your AMAZING support! 😃😃😃</h1>